ccims/ccims-frontend/README.md

 containing queries and mutations.
 One class per query/mutation.
 We then use dependency injection to inject objects of theses classes into e.g. services via dependency injection.
 These objects make it easy to parameterize the mutations and queries and invoke them in typescript code.
-## Development server
-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.